akihikodaki/dts/test_plans/cvl_fdir_test_plan.rst

     flow create 0 ingress pattern eth dst is 00:11:22:33:44:55 / ipv4 src is 192.168.0.20 dst is 192.168.0.21 ttl is 2 tos is 4 / udp src is 22 dst is 23 / end actions queue index 63 / mark id 0 / end

-2. send matched packets, check the packets is distributed to queue 63 with FDIR matched ID=0x0. send mismatched packets, check the packets are received without FDIR matched ID.
+2. send matched packets, check the packets is distributed to queue 63 with FDIR matched ID=0x0. send mismatched packets, check the packets are distributed by RSS without FDIR matched ID.

 3. verify rules can be listed and destroyed::